The Global Evolution of Litigation Finance

 The Netherlands has not had any restrictions on litigation funding, nor did it place restrictions on the amount of control funders could assume.
 As the common

-law doctrines of maintenance and champerty were never introduced into the Dutch Civil Code, funding agreements are governed by contract law and are in principle binding unless the agreement violates public policyv or the principles of reasonableness
+law doctrines of maintenance and champerty were never introduced into the Dutch Civil Code, funding agreements are governed by contract law and are in principle binding unless the agreement violates public policyv or the principles

 Litigation funding in the Netherlands is presently used predominantly for large multi-party claims, including shareholder claims, cartel claims, and more recently for GDPR/data breach claims.
 It is also used for funding the enforcement and recovery